 Congress has played a central role in the NNI, providing appropriations for the conduct of nanotechnology R&D (discussed below), establishing programs, and creating a legislative foundation for some of the activities of the NNI through enactment of the 21st Century Nanotechnology Research and Development Act of 2003.
-The act also authorized appropriations FY2005 through FY2008 for five NNI agencies-the National Science Foundation (NSF), Department of Energy (DOE), National Aeronautics and Space Administration (NASA), Department of Commerce (DOC) National Institute of Standards and Technology (NIST), and Environmental Protection Agency (EPA).
+The act authorized appropriations FY2005 through FY2008 for five NNI agencies-the National Science Foundation (NSF), Department of Energy (DOE), National Aeronautics and Space Administration (NASA), Department of Commerce (DOC) National Institute of Standards and Technology (NIST), and Environmental Protection Agency (EPA).
+Congress remains actively engaged in the NNI.
+Legislation has been introduced in the House (National Nanotechnology Initiative Amendments Act of 2009, H.R.
+554) and Senate (National Nanotechnology Initiative Amendments Act of 2009, S. 1482) that would amend the act.
+The House passed H.R.
+554 on February 11, 2009.
+The Senate has not acted on this legislation.
+The 111th Congress may address policy issues related to the NNI through this or other legislation.